AlliterativeAnchovies/fastDL/README.md

 -----

-I apologize if the faastDL_examples notebook becomes out of date, I am updating this very frequently.
+I apologize if the fastDL_examples notebook becomes out of date, I am updating this very frequently.
 I will try to keep it up to date, but if something every goes wrong, feel free to check out the source code to see if a method's parameters have changed.